frederic-perez/AmE-dictionary/data/dictionary.md

 __housing starts__
 __housing unit__
 __housing__ _n_ :five::hammer: _A waterproof housing._
+__HOV lane__ _n_ An expressway lane restricted to vehicles with at least a set minimum of occupants, usually two.
 __hovel__ _n_ :three: A small, miserable dwelling. _Syn_ shack, shanty, hut, hutch _Compared to the manor house, their own modest home seemed like a hovel._
 __hover__ _v_
 __hoverboard__ _n_ :two::hammer: